8 Incredible Things to Do at Byodo-In Temple Oahu

 The Byodo-In Temple is one of the most photographed places on Oahu.
 Photo credit: Marcie Cheung

-Keep going on the winding road all the way to the end.
-There you will find a parking lot and the entrance to the temple!
+Keep going all the way to the end where you’ll find the parking lot and temple entrance.

 Image of a boy walking across a bridge to a red temple on Oahu